Skip to Main Content

 References - General Formatting

-• According to the most recent Manuscript Preparation Guide, Ecology uses Chicago Style Manual “AUTHOR-DATE” citation style.
+• According to the most recent Manuscript Preparation Guide, Ecology uses Chicago Style Manual “Author-Date” citation style.
 Please note that final styling is applied by the publisher, and that the final style used in publication deviates slightly from what many citation services will output as Chicago Style.

 • All references must contain complete information.